PayNearMe Review

 - United States only.
 No European, UK, MGA, UKGC, LATAM or APAC presence at all.
 USD-only settlement.
 If your operation spans multiple regions, PayNearMe handles the US slice and you need a second provider for everything else.
 Nuvei, Worldpay or Paysafe cover the same US use cases with multi-region capability built in.

 - Zero crypto support.
 No Bitcoin, no stablecoin, no USDT, no Ethereum, no on-ramp or off-ramp.
 For crypto-aware operator brands you pair PayNearMe with CoinsPaid, BitPay or NOWPayments.
-That's a viable architecture but it's two contracts.
+That is a viable architecture but it is two contracts.

 - No published rate card.
 Every deal is custom-quoted.
 PayNearMe positions explicitly on "total cost of acceptance" rather than headline rate, which is defensible philosophically but removes any way for procurement teams to benchmark without going through full negotiation.
-Solidgate publishes 0.3-0.8% plus acquiring; AstroPay quotes 1-2.5%; NOWPayments runs flat 0.5-1%.
+AstroPay quotes 1-2.5% and NOWPayments runs a flat 0.5-1%, so published references exist elsewhere.
 PayNearMe will not match that transparency.

-- Trustpilot presence is functionally empty — only one review on the public profile.
+- Trustpilot presence is functionally empty, with only one review on the public profile.
 Sitejabber shows 1.5/5 from 12 consumer reviews with complaints about extended account holds and customer service.
 This is typical for B2B2C payment platforms (consumers don't review well, ever) but it means there is no useful third-party score for B2B buyers to anchor on.

 - Only 9 distinct payment methods.
 Nuvei runs 720+, Paysafe 260+, Worldpay 300+.
-PayNearMe optimizes for the modern US wallet stack rather than method breadth, which is fine for the US but means you cannot expand internationally on the same contract — there are no SEPA, iDEAL, Sofort, PIX, OXXO, Skrill or Neteller options in the catalog.
+PayNearMe optimizes for the modern US wallet stack rather than method breadth, which is fine for the US but means you cannot expand internationally on the same contract, since there are no SEPA, iDEAL, Sofort, PIX, OXXO, Skrill or Neteller options in the catalog.

 Ready to evaluate PayNearMe for your business?